jjak0b/ansible_farm/docs/roles/kvm_provision.md

       - arguments:
         - `src`: The input archive file to extract
         - `dest`: The destination path to extract to
+    - `callbacks/sources/copy.yaml`
+      - Copy a remote resource to a destination relative to the `vm.metadata.libvirt_pool_dir` path on remote
+      - arguments:
+        - `src`: The relative resource path of the file to be copied
+        - `dest`: The relative resource path destination
+    - `callbacks/sources/img_convert.yaml`
+      - Convert an image from a format to an other format using `qemu-img`
+      - arguments:
+        - `src`: The relative resource path of the file to convert
+        - `dest`: The relative resource path destination of file
+        - `from_format`: the image format of `src`
+        - `to_format`: the image format of `dest`
+    - `callbacks/sources/setup_image.yaml`
+      - Setup an image using `virt-sysprep` to setup root password, hostname, SSH public key and first boot script that add user and SSH authorized key for the user.
+The credentials used for root and user are the same of the one set in `.metadata.auth` variables.
+      - arguments:
+        - `src`: The relative resource path of the file to be copied
+        - `dest`: The relative resource path destination
     - `callbacks/sources/install_to_libvirt.yaml`
       - Move the resource to the `vm.metadata.libvirt_pool_dir` path
-      - arcguments:
+      - arguments:
         - `src`: The resource path to the file to be installed
         - `dest`: The final resource name to use into the installation directory
   - Other callbacks may be stored into the  _tasks_ or `hypervisor_lookup_dir_path` directories
     - You can override the built-in callbacks as you want
-  - The `src` and `dest` of the builtin callbacks when are relative to the `vm.metadata.tmp_dir` when they are related to a file path.
+  - The `src` and `dest` parameters of the builtin callbacks should be relative to the `vm.metadata.tmp_dir` when they are related to a file path and you should use this convention for processing tasks.
 -  Other properties in the `vm` root, except for `vm.metadata`, can be customized or renamed if you are using a custom XML template for VM definitions.
    - For instance `vcpus` is a property that is used by the default template but the variable name can be changed if you are using a custom XML template and use the new reference name inside of it.
    - About the custom variables the important thing is that they must be defined in final `VM definition` but **it doesn't matter where the custom variable is defined** since both definitions are merged together and so they can be defined into the target or platform definitions.